ntiss/sonar-apigee-plugin/README.md

 ## Implemented Rules

-The codes of the rules come from the [apigeecs/bundle-linter](https://github.com/apigeecs/bundle-linter).
+The rule IDs come from the [apigeecs/bundle-linter](https://github.com/apigeecs/bundle-linter).
 (Some rules won't be implemented in Sonar.)
 Other rules start from "500" to not interfer with the first rules.
 Example : PD500.

 **Legend :**